One of the biggest questions facing you in Amazon’s MMO is which New World faction should you join?

-Joining one of the three New World factions - the Marauders, Syndicate, and the Covenant - is vital for getting the most out of your time in Aeternum - especially if you want to get to grips with New World’s PvP system.
+Joining one of the three New World factions - the Marauders, Syndicate, and the Covenant - is vital for getting the most out of your time in Aeternum, especially if you want to get to grips with New World’s PvP system.

-And what's more, your role on the continent, how much influence — and how many enemies — you have, and which safe areas of the map you can call home, will all change depending on the faction you pick.
+Wat's more, your role on the continent, how much influence — and how many enemies — you have, and which safe areas of the map you can call home, will all change depending on the faction you pick.
 So choose wisely!

 New World factions exist to govern the continent.
 Each faction’s end goal is conquering as much territory as possible, and while these groups have in-game lore reasons for pursuing these dreams, the practical benefits are what matter the most.

 Factions offer buffs in their territories, which means you’ll have an easier time with any enemies encountered on your home turf.
 Factions also get to set tax rates in their borders and have general administrative oversight over what happens there.

 Adding more territory to your faction means engaging in a bit of subterfuge and warfare.
 New World lets you fight other factions for land control, but only if you’ve undermined them first.
 Undermining involves taking on Faction Missions, where you’ll either do routine PvE things such as fighting enemies or PvP tasks that leave you open to challenges from other players.

 The PvP element extends beyond undermining.
 Players from rival factions can attack you outside your safe zones, and your faction can engage in 50 v 50 warfare with rival groups.